aarnphm/aarnphm.github.io/content/books.md

 ### 2024

+- **The Triple Helix: Gene, Organism, and Environment** by Richard Lewontin
 - **Fear and Trembling** by Søren Kierkegaard
 - **Either/Or** by Søren Kierkegaard
 - **The Lily of the Field and the Bird of the Air** by Søren Kierkegaard